Best Android Phone Under $700

 If you're the kind of person who loves to go crazy with camera effects in your daily Instagram posts, then the G6 is a worthy buy.
 You can grab it unlocked in a variety of colors, including black, white, and platinum.

-Bottom line: LG is back to making really solid smartphones and the G6 is a worthy buy if camera hardware is especially important to your.
+Bottom line: LG is back to making really solid smartphones and the G6 is a worthy buy if camera hardware is especially important to you.

 One more thing: The LG G6 is only available in 32GB in the U.S. and Europe, so be sure to grab an additional microSD card for a bit of extra storage for your photos and such.

-Bottom line: If you're looking to save some money, last year's Samsung phone is just as worthy of wielding as the Galaxy S8 that succeeds it.

-One more thing: If the GS7's 5.1-inch display is too small for your liking, consider the Galaxy S7 Edge for its bigger screen and curved edges.
-The S7 Active is also a viable choice if you're a rugged outdoor person and an AT&T subscriber.
-And of course, Samsung offers an unlocked model that also works overseas.

-Best for customizing
+Best for less

 Conclusion